 Hydrosol will also consider the thermal performance of your house, your preferences, installation options and your budget in order to find the best match for you.

 All of these heat pumps are well supported in Australia, with excellent reputations and warranties: heat pump pricing.

 Use your solar power to operate your hydronic heat pumps during the day.
 Energize the thermal mass inside your house during the day then release it at night.

 Install batteries for chemical storage of solar power.
 Alternately, make a plan to install batteries when they become more cost effective.
+Consider oversizing your buffer tank to use as a thermal battery.
 Incorporate this into your solar power plan.

 Design for an all-electric house to future proof against fossil fuel price rises.
 Play your part to help reduce greenhouse gas emissions.